seL4/microkit/docs/manual.md

 * `pcidev`: The PCI device address of the device that will generate the interrupt, in BUS:DEV:FUNC notation (e.g. 01:1f:2).
 * `handle`: Value of the handle programmed into the data portion of the MSI.
 * `vector`: CPU vector to deliver the interrupt to.
+* `setvar_id`: (optional) Specifies a symbol in the program image.
+This symbol will be rewritten with the channel identifier of the IRQ.

 The `ioport` element has the following attributes:

 * `id`: The I/O port identifier.
 Must be at least 0 and less than 63.
 * `addr`: The base address of the I/O port.
 * `size`: The size in bytes of the I/O port region.
+* `setvar_id`: (optional) Specifies a symbol in the program image.
+This symbol will be rewritten with the I/O port identifier.

 The `setvar` element has the following attributes: